+Delegation & Estimated Total Value

+Estimated Total Values of contract:

+\$ 5,000,000

-Delegation & Estimated Total Value Estimated Total Values of contract: \$ 5,000,000 Number of times this product/service has been solicited by the Agency/Texas SmartBuy Member : Do you require a Delegation Letter?
+Number of times this product/service has been solicited by the Agency/Texas SmartBuy Member :

+0

+Do you require a Delegation Letter?

+NO v

 Does This solicitation include a technology component?

+YES v

-YES Is this solicitation part of a major information resource project?
-NO Next →
+Is this solicitation part of a major information resource project?

+NO v

+← Previous Next →

-6. Review and click Submit & Upload solicitation documents.
+7. Review and click Submit & Upload the solicitation announcement (see sample in Appendix 7).
 Your award notice will now be publically available on the ESBD.

 Status: Closed

 Solicitation ID: UTSA67

 Solicitation Title: Robotic Process Automation (RPA) Software and Services

 Agency/Texas SmartBuy Member Name: UT MD Anderson Cancer Center - 506

 Posting Requirements: 21+ Days for Solicitation Notice

 Solicitation Posting Date: 3/23/2018

 Response Due Date: 4/27/2018

 Response Due Time: 3:00 PM

-Solicitation Description: Pre-Proposal Conference UT System will hold a pre-proposal conference at 10
+Solicitation Description: Pre-Proposal Conference UT System will hold a pre-prop

 Solicitation Description: Pre-Proposal Conference UT System will hold a pre-proposal conference at 10:30 AM, Houston Time, on April 9, 2018.
 Proposers may attend the conference in one of the following two formats: in person attendance located in the One Mid-Campus Building at 7007 Bertner Ave.
 (Mid Campus Building), TX 77030 (located in the Texas Medical Center); or webinar broadcast via the Internet utilizing the "Go-to-Meeting" webinar conference service.
 Proposer should notify the UT System Contact by no later than 3:00 PM, Houston Time, on April 2, 2018, whether it will attend the Pre-Proposal Conference, by emailing the UT System Contact.
 Proposer must clearly state in which format it will attend.
-If the Proposer elects to attend the Pre-Proposal Conference in personal (including personal computer requirements).
+If the Proposer elects to attend the Pre-Proposal Conference in the webinar format, UT System will provide complete details and instructions (including personal computer requirements).
 If Proposer elects to attend the Pre-Proposal Conference in person, there will be a strict limit of two (2) individuals per Proposer